 Federer blasts lack of communication on Australian Open smog

+"I was coughing a lot, had troubles breathing for a couple of hours," Tsitsipas said Saturday, while Canadian young gun Denis Shapovalov claimed "I wouldn't play" if conditions deteriorated during the tournament.

-Broady, in particular, was scathing over what he considered a lack of clarity on the decision-making process about when to suspend play.
-In the wake of the backlash, Australian Open organisers on Saturday introduced a five-step air quality rating to determine when play should be halted, based on pollutants measured by monitoring stations throughout Melbourne Park.
+"I'm 20 years old, I don't want to risk my life, risk my health being out there playing in this condition," he added.
+In the wake of the backlash, Australian Open organisers on Saturday unveiled a five-step air quality rating to determine when play should be halted, based on pollutants measured by monitoring stations throughout Melbourne Park.

 Play will be stopped if the particulate matter rating (PM2.5) -- the solid and liquid particles suspended in the air -- hits 200, or five on the air quality scale.
-Between 97 and 200 -- a four rating -- will trigger a discussion between medical staff and officials about whether play should continue, with the match referee able to suspend a match if he sees fit.
+Between 97 and 200 -- a four rating -- will trigger a discussion between medical staff and officials about halting play, with the match referee able to suspend a match if he sees fit.

 The rules will apply to all outside courts and the Grand Slam's three arenas with retractable roofs, where play will be halted until the roof is closed. - 'I told them' -